 Member and employer contributions paid to NDPERS are set by statute and are established as a percent of salaries and wages.
-Member contribution rates are 7% and employer contributions rates are 7.12% of covered compensation.
+Member contribution rates are 7% and employer contribution rates are 7.12% of covered compensation.
+For members hired on or after January 1, 2020 member contribution rates are 7% and employer contribution rates are 8.26% of covered compensation